PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/User_Testing.md

 3. create and deploy a digital vertical slice of your wireframe prototype.

 Table of contents:
-1. Rewarding User Feedback: 1 hour
+1. Adobe XD: making a wireframe prototype: 3 hour
 2. User Tests in UX: 2 hours
-3. Build on Wireframe Prototype; Digital Vertical Slice: 5 hours
+3. Build on Wireframe Prototype; Digital Vertical Slice: 3 hours

-**Now, open your worklog and plan your day informed by the stand-up and today's schedule**
+**Now, open your worklog and plan the different tasks for today there!**

 ## Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!